oxijas/dotfiles/README.md

 All regular git commands work, in addition:

 Options:
-  a                similar to add -u c                similar to commit s                similar to status p                similar to push l                log in pretty format forcepull        Undo/delete all local changes and force the pull undoall          Remove all local changes, clean stage and restore worktree unstage          Unstage all files from stage area
+  c                similar to commit l                log in pretty format p                similar to push s                similar to status u                similar to add -u (update) forcepull        Undo/delete all local changes and force the pull undoall          Remove all local changes, clean stage and restore worktree unstage          Unstage all files from stage area